yizhezhang07/bcndetection/dummypipeline/README.md

     - The default username is:`neo4j`, and the default password is:`neo4j`.
 Change the password to your own password.
     - If you are using our test server, the default password is set to `acsac`.
 - Leave the `cypher-shell` using `Ctrl + D`
-- **Important.** We need to config the database configuration before we start the database.
+- **Important.** We need to configure the database before we start the database.
 There are two approaches:
     - **First approach**:
-        - you can copy our provided configuration to rewrite the configurate.
+        - you can copy our provided configuration to rewrite the configuration file.
         - `sudo mv /etc/neo4j/neo4j.conf /etc/neo4j/neo4j_bk.conf`
         - `sudo cp /home/ubuntu/bcndetection/dummypipeline/neo4j.conf /etc/neo4j/neo4j.conf`
     - **Second approach**: